Fridays with Vicky 99

 A question that I get a lot is what kind of pages and posts are ranking well?

 Since I depend on organic listings for this site, I like keeping an eye on the keyword ranking results.
-Are the amount of keywords that I rank for this site increasing?
+Is the amount of keywords, that I’m ranking for increasing?
 Do I gain or lose listings?

 The chart looks a little funky, displaying January, when it should be November, not sure why that is, will check back in a day or so to see if they updated it.

 SEMRush (where the above screenshot is taken) is my to go to tool when it comes to checking my keyword data.

 The one thing that do concern me a little, is that I see some decline and lost keywords.
 In the past we’ve had more new and improved keywords than lost ones.
 Right now the number for new and lost are pretty similar.
 I will have to do some digging on this, to see what caused it.